learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Service Accounts are then linked to Roles that grant access to resources.

-A Token is generated as soon as you create the Service Account.

-Users and Pods can use the tokens as a mechanism to authenticate to the API and issue requests.
+Users and Pods can use those identities as a mechanism to authenticate to the API and issue requests.

 And they only receive successful replies for the resources you are authorized to consume.